SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.01 -> 2.0)``

-    Controls the scaling of the shapes generated along the lines, it is proportional to the **Line Spacing**.
+    Controls the scaling of the shapes generated along the lines.
+It is proportional to the **Line Spacing**.

     :math:`finalWidth = lingSpacing * (amplitude)`